 Team 7

-Luuk van de Ven (320 hours)

-Guus van den Akker (320 hours)

-Ditte Selders (320 hours)

-8 June 2020 – 102 pages
+8 June 2020 – 110 pages

 This document is written by Luuk van de Ven, Guus van den Akker, and Ditte Selders, who declare that each individual takes responsibility for the full contents of the whole document.
 We declare that the text and the work presented in this document is original and that no source other than mentioned in the text and its references have been used in creating in.
 RSM is only responsible for supervision of completion of the work but not for the contents.